falbas/glpi-helper/README.md

-# glpi-helper-web
+# glpi-helper

-Website for GLPI management using GLPI API
+Simple PHP class for helping using GLPI API

 # About GLPI